Author: E.ON Next

 Smart meters also live up to their name, by the way they can distinguish between different types of electricity use, like regular household consumption and electric vehicle charging.
 This means that when you plug in your electric vehicle to charge, the smart meter can identify it as a separate entity and record the energy use specifically for your vehicle.

-Since you’ve almost certainly opted for an EV because they’re better for the environment, you can keep track of your energy use and build better habits at home.
+Since you’ve almost certainly opted for an EV because they’re better for the environment 3you can keep track of your energy use and build better habits at home.
 By charging your EV at night, you’re helping to reduce strain on the National Grid during peak hours, leading to a more efficient energy system.

 At E.ON Next, we offer a choice of attractive home chargers.
-They can all be used in conjunction with an EV tariff for cheaper overnight charging rates – like our very own Next Drive tariff.
-With that, you can count on:
+They can all be used in conjunction with an EV tariff for cheaper overnight charging rates.

 All in all, by combining the benefits of a smart meter with an electric car tariff, like Next Drive, you could reduce your electricity bills and your carbon footprint.